Clear encampment or face suspension, Columbia University tells Israel-Hamas war protesters - KESQ

 Early protests at Columbia, where demonstrators set up tents in the center of the campus, sparked pro-Palestinian demonstrations across the country.
 Students and others have been sparring over the Israel-Hamas war and its mounting death toll.
 Many students are demanding their universities cut financial ties with Israel.

+Protesters at Yale University set up a new encampment with dozens of tents Sunday afternoon, nearly a week after police arrested nearly 50 and cleared a similar camp.
+Students protesting at Yale said they received a letter from a dean Sunday saying they could face discipline, including suspension, and arrest if they continue their encampment on a grassy quadrangle known as Cross Campus.
+Yale officials did not immediately return a message seeking comment Monday.

 About 275 people were arrested Saturday at various campuses including Indiana University at Bloomington, Arizona State University and Washington University in St. Louis.
-The number of arrests nationwide has surpassed 900 since New York police removed a pro-Palestinian protest encampment at Columbia and arrested more than 100 demonstrators on April 18.
+The number of arrests nationwide has approached 1,000 since New York police removed a pro-Palestinian protest encampment at Columbia and arrested more than 100 demonstrators on April 18.

 The demonstrations at Columbia have led it to hold remote classes and set a series of deadlines for protesters to leave the encampment, which they have missed.
 The school said in an email to students that bringing back police “at this time” would be counterproductive.